toivoh/gameduino-fpga-mods/mods/tile_attr_map/v2/README.md

 A short demo video can be found at https://youtu.be/RMPqGM-1orw

 This mod is written on top of the [sprite palettes mod](../sprite_palettes/).
-It is built on the features of the [512 tiles mod](../512_tiles/), which unifies the tile and sprite graphics RAMs to be able to display more than 256 simultaneous tiles (and adds the ninth bit interface used for the extra attribute bits).
+It is built on the features of the [512 tiles mod](../512_tiles/), which unifies the tile and sprite graphics RAMs to be able to display more than 256 simultaneous tiles (and adds the ninth bit interface used for the extra tile index bits).

 New registers
 -------------